Simple Tips for Setting Effective Screen Time Limits

 But when you understand how screen time affects a child’s brain and consider the implications of digital eye strain and tech neck, setting screen time limits is definitely a worthwhile endeavor.

-It’s Okay to Limit Screen Time without Filling the Gaps
+It’s OK to Limit Screen Time Without Filling the Gaps

 Parents often take responsibility for their kids’ screen-free time by structuring activities for them.
 They think that if kids are upset or bored without electronic entertainment, they must provide another activity for them to do.